 As far as birthdays go, Dr. Seuss – Theodor Seuss Geisel (Mar.
 2, 1902), Douglas Adams (Mar.
 11, 1952), James Patterson (Mar.
 22, 1947), and Kate DiCamillo (March 25, 1964) all celebrate this month.

-This blog post seems to be a toss up each year when I try to update and reshare.
-When I first wrote it in 2014, we had over two feet up snow in our yard the first week of March.
+This blog post seems to be a toss-up each year when I try to update and reshare.
+When I first wrote it in 2014, we had over two feet of snow in our yard the first week of March.
 So it was a perfect opportunity to discuss “Nature Study When It’s STILL Winter.”
-But from the last time I updated the picture in 2017, you can see the dramatic contrast to near spring like conditions with just sparse remains of snow.
+But from the last time I updated the picture in 2017, you can see the dramatic contrast to near spring-like conditions with just sparse remains of snow.

-So far this year, 2020 is leaning towards the latter – it’s going to be in the 50s and 60s this week here… Depending on your locale, please take a look at the section for how to do nature study with snow on the ground, or the updated section on nature study with more spring-like weather.
+So far this year, 2021 is leaning towards the latter – it’s going to be in the 40s this week here.
+Spring is so close I can smell it.
+Depending on your locale, please take a look at the section for how to do nature study with snow on the ground, or the updated section on nature study with more spring-like weather.
 Or read both and decide what to do if mother nature changes her mind.
-Our bare yard up here in New England is just a random snowstorm away from leaning back to a winter wonderland!
+Our bare yard up here in New England is just a random snowstorm away from turning back to a winter wonderland.
+Even Texas had an unwanted snow-covered week or two not that long ago this year!

-We hope you are all enjoyed our “Tea with Emily” Facebook Live Streams.
-If you missed any of our previous ones, you can find a recording by scrolling our Facebook or direct links on our past events page.
-The last one in February talked about Avoiding Burnout (e.7).
+We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
+If you missed our “Burn Out: 2021 Style“ last month in February, you can find a recording by scrolling our Facebook or direct links on our past events page.

-Our next one will be in April, more details to follow in next month’s newsletter.
+Our next one will be towards the middle of April, more details to follow in next month’s newsletter – but if everything pans out, what we have planned will be pretty neat.

 Every other month, I host a 30-60 minute Build Your Library homeschooling chat.
 You can ask questions about homeschooling, using Build Your Library curriculum, book recommendations, etc. We will announce the date ahead of time, and you will be able to submit questions you would like to cover.
 Additionally, you can also ask questions during the interactive live stream.
 Grab a mug of tea (or coffee) and cozy up with our virtual hangout!

 I hope your school year is going well!
-If you are looking for inspiration, here are some articles you might find helpful:
+If you are looking for inspiration during the long winter months, here are some articles you might find helpful:

 We have well over 100 blog posts on various homeschooling and book-related topics if you want to browse for more.